 Vloggers make extensive use of text in apposition to video footage to create salience and construct the gangstalking narrative.
 Figure 4 depicts an urban scene with a shopping cart laying on its side in a park.
 This image is unremarkable on its own.
 The vlogger uses two follow-up images with text to construct this image as relevant to gangstalking.
 Figure 5 has the text a "red" "target" on its "side".
 The use of quotation marks and red text highlights that these words are imbued with connotative meaning, though it remains unclear just what this meaning is.
 Figure 6, from the same video, attempts to definitively resolve the ambiguity with the text, =a dead targeted individual.
-This gloss indicates that the apparently unremarkable scene is actually specifically about gangstalking and that the overturned cart represents a deceased targeted individual.
+This gloss indicates that the overturned cart represents a deceased targeted individual.
 The connotation of death is intensified, and even rendered more explicit, by the image of a cemetery in the background onto which the shopping cart is overlayed.